About this journal

 Types of Manuscript

 - Review Articles: For Reviews, the authors should contact the Editorial Committee before submitting a manuscript.
 Review includes an abstract with no more than 250 words.
 The abstract for review does not need to be structured.
 There is no length limitation for a review article; however, we encourage authors to conform to the following limitations.
 The word count for the main text should be less than 5,000 words.
 The total number of figures and tables for review should be no more than 7.
 The number of references should be less than 200.

-- Original articles should include structured abstract (no more than 250 words), main text (less than 4,000 words), and no more than 40 references.
+- Original Articles: Original articles should include structured abstract (no more than 250 words), main text (less than 4,000 words), and no more than 40 references.
 Total number of figures and tables should be no more than 7.
 Supplementary materials can be published online.